mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-tutorial/item.en.md

 ---
-title: "Pattern matching tutorial for Pythonic code | Pydon't"
+title: "Structural pattern matching tutorial | Pydon't"
 ---

 Structural pattern matching is coming in Python 3.10 and this article